MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-more-build-vs.md

 monikerRange: 'azure-devops'
 ---

-# Quickstart: Buy CI/CD for Azure DevOps
+# Buy CI/CD for Azure DevOps

 [!INCLUDE [version-vsts-only](../../includes/version-vsts-only.md)]

-In this quickstart, learn how to buy self-hosted or Microsoft-hosted CI/CD and change your paid Azure Pipelines capacity.
+In this article, learn how to buy self-hosted or Microsoft-hosted CI/CD and change your paid Azure Pipelines capacity.

 With Azure Pipelines, you can run builds and deploy releases by using the Microsoft-hosted agents, your own machines, or both.
 We offer a *free tier* for each.
 The *free tier* includes: